arrayfire/forge/_sources/rst/extras.rst.txt

 Interop Helpers
 ===============

-The user can include `ComputeCopy.h` header to avoid writing necessary compute backend's OpenGL interoperation code themselves.
+The user can include `fg/compute_copy.h` header to avoid writing necessary compute backend's OpenGL interoperation code themselves.

 Following defines should be declared prior to inclusion of this header